Responsible Coaching Movement

 For Anyone Who Suspects Abuse

 The Canadian Centre for Child Protection is a registered charity dedicated to the personal safety of all children.
+If you have a concern about a child and want to talk to someone, contact the Canadian Centre for Child Protection.
+If you suspect abuse, report it to your local child welfare and/or police.

 Additional resources can be found at: Canadian Centre for Child Protection.